US Fulbright Logo

 September Start

-Grantees must arrive in Japan in September 2024 to participate in the orientation program.
-They must also participate in a mid-year conference in March 2025.
+Grantees must arrive in Japan in September 2025 to participate in the orientation program.

 Orientation